davidleger95/davejs/content/blog/perspectives-on-failure.md

 shareImage: "../assets/failure-share-image-2.png"

 ---
 Working for a startup, my coworkers and I are often attempting to solve problems that have never been attempted before.
 We're trying new things, pushing the limits of what's possible.
 Inevitably, we often push past limits and fail.
-I see myself and my coworkers experience failure almost on a daily basis.
+We experience failure almost on a daily basis.
 For instance: scrapping an entire project just days after launch.
 Sometimes these failures are hard to reconcile, especially when people put months or years of work into a project.
 And they happen often enough that, before we can even process one failure, another one is likely sneaking up behind us.

 In a work environment like a startup, it’s common for failures to compound and bring people to a breaking point.
 I’ve seen coworkers struggle with the stress of failure to the point of burn out and sometimes even quitting.
 These people aren’t weak-willed nor incapable of handing stress — they’re actually some of the strongest, smartest, and most resilient people I’ve ever worked with.
-It got me wondering, what's going on here?

 Although failure is common at my job, coping with it in a sustainable way can be extremely challenging.
 So I’d like to share my perspective, and how I cope with constant failure while working at a startup.